Shamrock Bowl XXI: 2007 IAFL Playoffs

-Shamrock Bowl pregame news

-The University of Limerick Vikings were heavily favoured going into the game because Shamrock Bowl XXI was being played on their home ground in UL Sports Grounds, and having Shamrock Bowl experience.
+The 2007 playoffs were played by the Belfast Bulls, Belfast Trojans, Dublin Rebels, University of Limerick Vikings, and Cork Admirals, with the following results:

 Game summary

-1st Half
+Pregame news

+The University of Limerick Vikings were heavily favoured going into the game, as the home team with previous Shamrock Bowl experience.

+First half

-Cork got off to a start when kick returner David Barry took the opening kick-off back deep into Vikings territory.
+Cork got started when kick returner David Barry took the opening kick-off deep into Vikings territory.
 The Admirals threatened to score, but were stopped on the 15-yard line by the Vikings defense.
-The Admirals defense held the Vikings offence on their very first possession of the game, forcing them to punt the ball.
-The key play for the Admirals on the ensuing possession was a 40 yard draw play by fullback Alain Pezeron which got them a first and goal on the Vikings 3-yard line.
-Two plays later, Cork’s Keith O’Callaghan scored from 3 yards out, following the linemen to the goal line.
+The Admirals defense held the Vikings offense on their first possession of the game, forcing them to punt the ball.
+The key play for the Admirals on the ensuing possession was a 40 yard draw by fullback Alain Pezeron which got them a first and goal on the Vikings 3-yard line.
+Two plays later, Cork's Keith O'Callaghan scored from 3 yards out, following the linemen to the goal line.
 Pezeron got the 2-point conversion to make the score 8-0 Admirals.

 The Vikings got back into the game shortly afterwards.
-Quarterback Chris Bassitt led them down field on helped by running backs Andrew Gordon and Seamus Hogan, before Hogan scored a touchdown on a 5-yard run up the middle.
-Bassitt got the 2-point conversion to level the scores at 8-8.
-Both defenses dominated the second quarter in which there were a number of good defensive plays on both sides of the ball.
-The Vikings defenders Declan O’Donnell, Damien Laffan and Alan O’Carroll made a number of key tackles.
-On the other side of the ball, the Admirals defensive line of Marcus Gates, Ross McCullough and Barry Rea forced some tackles for loss.
+Quarterback Chris Bassitt led them downfield, helped by running backs Andrew Gordon and Seamus Hogan, before Hogan scored a touchdown on a 5-yard run up the middle.
+Bassitt got the 2-point conversion to level the score at 8-8.
+Both defenses dominated in the second quarter.
+The Vikings defenders Declan O'Donnell, Damien Laffan and Alan O'Carroll made a number of key tackles, while the Admirals defensive line of Marcus Gates, Ross McCullough and Barry Rea forced some tackles for loss.
 With less than 5 minutes to go to half time, Vikings' cornerback Daniel Smith got the first turnover of the day when he picked off a pass intended for Dominic MacHale.
-However, Vikings' kicker Adrian Garvey missed a field goal and the score remained 8-8 until the half.
+However, Vikings' kicker Adrian Garvey missed a field goal and the score remained 8-8 at the half.